 Crete, the largest Greek island is also home to one of the largest aquariums from Europe named Cretaquarium or Thalassocosmos.

-This public aquarium was opened in 2005 and is located right near the town of Gournes, 15 kilometres east of the city of Heraklion.
+This public aquarium was opened in 2005 and is located right near the town of Gournes, 15 kilometers east of the city of Heraklion and it should be on your travel list when visiting Greece.

 Most of the sealife displayed at the aquarium comes from the Mediterranean sea and visiting this place is an entertaining experience for visitors of all ages.

-The list of the best attractions to visit in Crete can go on with dozens of other places from all over the island like Psychro Cave from the eastern part of Greece, or Kourtaliotiko Gorge located 20 kilometres (12.4 miles) from Rethymnon.
+The list of the best destinations in Greece, Crete, the largest island in the Mediterranean Sea can go on with dozens of other places from all over the island like Psychro Cave from the eastern part of Greece, or Kourtaliotiko Gorge located 20 kilometers (12.4 miles) from Rethymnon.

 All these places are amazing and will keep you busy for a couple of weeks when in Greece.

-I invite you to visit this amazing island and explore its beautiful attractions and tell us which one is your favourite.
+I invite you to visit this amazing island and explore its beautiful attractions and tell us which one is your favorite.